The Riesz basisness of the eigenfunctions and eigenvectors connected to the stability problem of a fluid-conveying tube with boundary control: Spectrum and asymptotics of eigenvalues

-consisting solely of normal eigenvalues which accumulate only at infinity (see \cite[Corollary XI.8.4]{GohbergEtAl1990}) and which coincide with the eigenvalues from the boundary-eigenvalue problem \eqref{eq_1sffss1}.
-Important further information about the location of the eigenvalues are obtained in the next result. \begin{theorem} The spectrum of $T$ is symmetric with respect to the real axis and lies in the closed left half-plane, excluding the origin.
-When $\eta,\kappa>0$ the spectrum is confined to the open left half-plane. \end{theorem} \begin{proof} Let ${x} \neq 0$ be an eigenvector of $T$ corresponding to an eigenvalue ${\lambda} $.
+consisting solely of normal eigenvalues which accumulate only at infinity and which coincide with the eigenvalues from the boundary-eigenvalue problem \eqref{eq_1sffss1}.
+The following is a useful theorem on the location of the eigenvalues. \begin{theorem} The spectrum of the $\mathbf{CLS}$ operator $T$ is symmetric with respect to the real axis and lies in the closed left half-plane, excluding the origin.
+When $\eta,\kappa>0$ the spectrum is confined to the open left half-plane. \end{theorem} \begin{proof} Let ${x}\left( \neq 0\right)$ be an eigenvector of $T$ corresponding to an eigenvalue ${\lambda} $.
 Then, from \eqref{eq_10},